the answer is simple

 According to the American Diabetes Association, dietary guidelines should involve an individual approach to managing the condition.
-There are not set amounts of carbs, protein and fats a person with diabetes should eat.
+There are no set amounts of carbs, protein, and fats a person with diabetes should eat.
 Several factors may determine a nutritional plan, such as a person’s weight and whether they have kidney disease and what medications are being taken.

 Because individual needs vary, nutritional counseling is a must to develop an appropriate eating plan.
 A nutritional counselor may recommend specific grams of carbs or calories to eat.
 Nutritional counseling can also teach portion control, meal planning and how to choose healthy foods.

-While proteins and fat do not affect blood sugar like carbs do, it’s still important to make healthy choices to keep blood sugar steady and maintain a healthy weight.
+While proteins and fat do not affect blood sugar as carbs do, it’s still important to make healthy choices to keep blood sugar steady and maintain a healthy weight.

 Becoming and staying active is also important for people with diabetes.
 Staying active can help with weight loss or maintaining a healthy weight.
 It’s also good for your heart and can boost energy levels.